kekse1/php/README.md

 This script cleans and rewrites HTTP querys in some ways which are useful for [**me**](https://github.com/kekse1/v4/).

+The main reason was: the [JavaScript](https://github.com/kekse1/javascripts/) part of my websites utilizes both the `?` search and `#` hash parts of the URL in my own way.
+The `?fbclid` etc. disturbed my logics.

+So the most important thing this script does is to remove any `?fbclid` and `?gclid` parameter in the URL/Query.

 * [Version v**0.3.0**](src/rewrite.php) (published **2025-04-10**)

 ```